qualisys/Real-Time-Protocol-Documentation/client/index.md

 There are three video flash times for the selected camera.
 Current value, min and max value, which sets the boundaries for the flash time.
 The values are in micro seconds.

+* **LensControl**
+Camera settings consist of none or one LensControl element (will only be available for cameras that support lens control), with following content:

+  * Focus
+   Camera lens control focus settings.
+Below are the attributes used, all as 32-bit float values.

+    * Value
+    Current lens control focus value.

+    * Min
+    Minimum lens control focus value.

+    * Max
+    Maximum lens control focus attribute.

+  * Aperture
+  Camera lens control aperture settings.
+Below are the attributes used, all as 32-bit float values.

+    * Value
+    Current lens control aperture value.

+    * Min
+    Minimum lens control aperture value.

+    * Max
+    Maximum lens control focus attribute.

 * **Marker_Exposure**
 There are three marker exposure times for the selected camera.
 Current value,